IanMitchell/interaction-kit/packages/discord-request/README.md

 > **Looking for an API Wrapper?**
 > Check out [`discord-api-methods`](https://www.npmjs.com/package/discord-api-methods) instead.
 This package is low level, and works best in libraries as opposed to applications.

-A Discord HTTP client that handles global and resource rate limits automatically.
+A Discord HTTP client that handles formatting and parsing requests.

 ## Usage